GenericP3rson/docs-1/src/modules/schemas.md

 ```

 ### Schema Reference
-A `Schema Reference` is used to repersent off chain information related to the `Schema` being registered.
+A `Schema Reference` is used to represent off chain information related to the `Schema` being registered.
 This is held within the `WhatIs` record that is written to the chain.
 A `Schema Reference` helps in retrieving a `Schema` Which is held within other storage.

 ```go
 message SchemaReference{